-Prepare a draft line item budget using the "Project Budget Detail" Excel document provided or any other form that covers the same budget items.
-This budget detail should cover only the new or ongoing project budget, for which you applying for grant funding, and should not be comprehensive of your organization as a whole.
+Prepare a draft line-item budget using the "Project Budget Detail" Excel document provided.
+This budget detail should cover only the new or ongoing project budget for which you are applying for grant funding and should not be comprehensive of your organization as a whole.
 You do not have to justify every cost, but, if you are concerned that a cost may be questioned, err on the side of providing more, rather than less, information.